HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ```

 Step 1: In Step 1 above, there are two components that we are importing from __React
 Router__.
 We use them in turn.

 Step 2: The __Router__ (our alias for BrowserRouter) component is the base for
 our application's routing.
 It is where we declare how __React Router__ will be
 used.
 Notice that nested inside the __Router__ component we use the __Route__
 component.
 The __Route__ component has two props in our example: ```path```
 and ```render```.
-The __Route__ component is in charge of saying: "when the url
+The __Route__ component is in charge of saying: "when the URL
 matches this specified ```path```, render this specified ```component```".

 Let's try it.
-Run npm start to boot up the application and then point your url
+Run npm start to boot up the application and then point your URL
 to localhost:3000.
-What you'll notice is that when you type in the url it will
+What you'll notice is that when you type in the URL it will
 render a `<div><h1>Home!</h1></div>`.

-#### Adding Additional Routes
+### Adding Additional Routes

 In the last two steps we learned how to set up the basic __Router__ component
 and inject our very first __Route__ component.